Red River (manga): Servants

 Prince Kail's strategic adviser, foster brother, palace steward, and childhood friend.
-Though very serious and formal, Ilvani has a dry wit and an insatiable urge to find a wife for Prince Kail.
-(He can also appear from behind curtains at will.)
-At first unsure of Yuri's intentions and suitability, he quickly decides that Yuri is the perfect wife for Kail and the best possible candidate to unseat Nakia as Tawananna.
-He is one of the few to consistently see through Queen Nakia's plots and has been known to manipulate Urhi to benefit his counter schemes.
-He is also very resourceful; at one time, Yuri says that the reason why Ilbani is so trusted is because he can "find advantages in the most outrageous situations."
+Though very serious and formal, Ilbani has a dry wit and an insatiable urge to find a wife for Prince Kail.
+At first, unsure of Yuri's intentions and suitability, he quickly decides that Yuri is the perfect wife for Kail and the best possible candidate to unseat Nakia as Tawananna.
+He is one of the few people to consistently see through Queen Nakia's plots and has been known to manipulate Urhi to benefit his counter schemes.
+He is also very resourceful; at one time, Yuri states that the reason why Ilbani is so trusted is because he can "find advantages in the most outrageous situations."
 His loyalty to Kail and Yuri often seems rooted in a greater loyalty to the Hittite nation on the whole.